tjsego/CC3DQuickReferenceGuide/docs/how_to_call_a_class.rst

-How to call a CC3D steppable class
+How to load a CC3D steppable class
 ======================================================================================
 In the main Python file ``<mainFile.py>``, register custom steppables by following the procedure shown between the first and last lines: